Local Area Attractions Near Austin East KOA Holiday

 Craft Breweries, Wineries and Distilleries

 Thirsty?
 You're in the right place.
 Over 45 breweries call Austin home, including Hops & Grain, Austin Beerworks and Oskar Blues Brewery.
-Tequila, vodka, rum and moonshine are just a sampling of spirits to be found in the area.
+Tequila, vodka, rum and moonshine are just a sampling of spirits in the area.
 Austin is home to Tito's Handmade Vodka and Love, Titos.
 And if Fredericksburg seems too far for some wine tasting, there are wineries here as well, including The Austin Winery and Texas Red and Whites Tasting Room.

 Website